The Convex Manifesto

 Self Sovereignty

-Participants must be empowered to act as self-sovereign agents: they must be able to transact freely on their own behalf
+Participants are self-sovereign agents: free to transact on their own behalf

 The ability to participate in the digital economy is a fundamental right.
 Every individual has the right to choose what interactions to participate in (or not).
 Unfortunately, this principle is under threat as powerful institutions and centralised systems gain the power to exclude, censor or extract monopolistic rents.
 We must give this sovereignty back to individuals.